You'll love them. . .

 On a bun

 KEEP FROZEN UNTIL READY TO COOK.
 Thawing is not recommended – cook from frozen.

-GRILL OR BARBECUE Preheat grill to medium heat (350°F).
+GRILL OR BARBEQUE: Preheat grill to medium heat (350°F).
 Cook for 3 to 4 minutes on each side.

-CONVENTIONAL OVEN Preheat oven to 400°F. Place frozen burger(s) on lightly greased baking sheet.
+CONVENTIONAL OVEN: Preheat oven to 400°F. Place frozen burger(s) on a lightly greased baking sheet.
 Cook for 6 to 8 minutes on each side.

 AIR FRYER: Set air fryer temperature to 400°F. Place desired amount in a single layer, do not overcrowd.
 Cook for 11 to 12 minutes, flipping halfway through.

 * Cooking times and temperatures may vary substantially.
 Internal temperature should be at least 165°F. We strive to produce a fully “boneless” product.
 As with all fish, however, occasional bones may still be present.

 Keep frozen until ready to use.
 Designed to cook from frozen.